nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 1. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the figure below shows some sample data.<br>
    ![Ui](images/Ui.png)

+   Figure 1.
+A screenshot showing the tCheck's UI

 1. Type the command in the command box and press "Enter" on your keyboard to execute it. e.g. typing **`help`** and pressing "Enter" will open the help window.<br>
    Some example commands you can try: